MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/discovering-features.md

 ## Going back to the previous step

-From `Discover features`, the Mixed Reality Feature Tool allows for navigating back to the beginning.
-Click the `Go back` button to start again.
+From **Discover features**, the Mixed Reality Feature Tool allows for navigating back to the beginning.
+Select **Go back** to start again.

 ## See also